 For party hosts living in New York City, Eleni's Bakery will once again feature their "And the Oscar Goes to" cookies, decorated with the faces of the Best Actor and Best Actress nominees, as well as cookies featuring familiar objects from the films nominated for Best Picture.

-The folks at Epicurious have come up with a comprehensive list of dinner menus inspired by the Best Picture candidates.
+The Drinks The folks at Epicurious have come up with a comprehensive list of dinner menus inspired by the Best Picture candidates.
 For drinks, they have suggested:

 While the list did not suggest drink option for "Extremely Loud & Incredibly Close," we'll go with juice, since Thomas Horn's character drinks several juice boxes in the film.